 According to researchers, THC-P's potent characteristics could explain some of cannabis' potent therapeutic effects that are difficult to explain with THC alone.
-For instance, THC-P more quickly attaches to immune system receptors that control important anti-inflammatory activities.
+For instance, THC-P more quickly attaches to immune system receptors.
 As a result, THCP might enhance marijuana's capacity to relieve pain, sleeplessness, and nausea.

 What is THC-P Flower, exactly?